yawad/mnubo-ios-sdk/README.md

 ### mnubo

-The primary class of the SDK has to be initialize with your mnubo account informations (name, namespace, consumer keys, consumer secrets). mnubo REST API calls are represented by a method of that class.
+The primary class of the SDK has to be initialized with your mnubo account information (name, namespace, consumer keys, consumer secrets). mnubo REST API calls are represented by a method of that class.

 * `SDK Management`
   - `sharedInstanceWithClientId:clientSecret:hostname:`